ThiriYaminHsu/University-Notes/README.md

 ## Folder Structure

 The repository is organized into folders, each representing a specific course or subject.
-Within these folders, you will find notes, codes, documents, and related materials.
+Within these folders, you will find my reading materials, notes, codes, documents, and related materials.

 ## Disclaimer